Some SQL statements relating to certain MySQL features produce

 NDBstorage engine can handle a maximum of one

-AUTO_INCREMENTcolumn per table.
-However, in the case of a Cluster table with no explicit primary key, an
+AUTO_INCREMENTcolumn per table, and this column must be indexed.
+However, in the case of a MySQL Cluster table with no explicit primary key, an

 MySQL Cluster and geometry data types.
 Geometry data types (